OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Partition index can be queried by pressing F7 in menu.
-   Boot sector file can be specified by direct QSINIT path or will be searched in the root of this partition (FAT/FAT32).
+   Boot sector file can be specified by direct QSINIT path or will be searched in the root of this partition (any FAT type).

    TIMEOUT and USEBEEP parameters will affect this menu too (timeout counter occurs on first launch only).